Board of Directors

 Thirty years as a Foreign Service spouse prepared Jane to engage in citizen diplomacy in her hometown through CIVIC and thus maintain cross-cultural interactions in this chapter of her life.

 "Getting involved with CIVIC rewards the volunteer with incredible opportunities to meet, engage, listen to, and learn from people from all over the world without ever leaving the 623 square miles of Johnson County!
 People-to-people exchanges can open our eyes and hearts and lay the groundwork for trust and understanding at a time when such notions are at a premium.
 What’s more, anyone of us can be a citizen diplomat provided we express respect, curiosity and openness."

-Newman Abuissa, Treasurer
+Newman Abuissa, Vice President